rciam/rciam-docs/docs/developer/guide-for-sps.md

    extension to [OAuth 2.0](https://tools.ietf.org/html/rfc6749)

-Regardless of which of the two protocols you are going to use, you need to provide the following information to connect your service to OpenAIRE Login:
+Regardless of which of the two protocols you are going to use, you need to provide the following information to connect your service to OpenAIRE AAI:

 1. Name of the service (in English and optionally in other languages supported by the service)